SNICKERS is settling the "creamy versus crunchy peanut butter" debate by handing the verdict to a focus group that is anything but neutral.

 "So, Reese is obsessed with SNICKERS Peanut Butter," the moderator tells the guests, to their surprise.

-He then doubles down on the "coincidence," confirming with everyone that Reeses love SNICKERS Peanut Butter.
+He then doubles down on the "coincidence," confirming with everyone that Reeses love SNICKERS Peanut Butter, an obvious dig at its competitor.

-Outside of the focus group, the brand is also inviting anyone named Reese (including spelling variations) to pledge loyalty to SNICKERS Peanut Butter online to win product rewards.
+The brand is also inviting anyone named Reese (including other spelling variations) to pledge loyalty to SNICKERS Peanut Butter online to win product rewards.

 View this post on Instagram

-It uses the ongoing "debate" and inserts SNICKERS as the resolution, covering everyone's textural preference.
+It capitalizes on the ongoing debate and inserts SNICKERS as the resolution, covering everyone's textural preference.

 The Strategic Reframe